CSCI4100U/Lab09-10/README.md

 - Use the geolocator plug-in to obtain the placemark for the current position, which will contain:
     - `name`:  `placemark.name`
     - `address`:  `placemark.subThoroughfare`, a space, then `placemark.thoroughfare`
-- Create a new instance of Location
+- Create a new instance of GeoLocation
-- Add this new Location to the list
+- Add this new GeoLocation to the list

 The data should now be dynamic.
 You can enter different GPS coordinates using the settings of the emulator, if you want to test it out.
 You can also download and use a GPX/KML file, which contains a list of geolocation coordinates.
 This is what was done for the screenshot.
 Alternatively, you can use a physical device.